zhiburt/tabled/README.md

 ## Usage

-To print a list of structs or enums as a table your types should implement the the `Tabled` trait or derive it with a `#[derive(Tabled)]` macro.
+To print a list of structs or enums as a table,
-Most of the default types implement the trait out of the box.
+There is 2 ways you can build a table.

+* Using a builder method, to build table step by step
+* Implement a `Tabled` trait for your type (or anotate your type with a derive macro `#[derive(Tabled)]`) and use a iterator of this type.

+The example below is demontrates a derive method.

 ```rust
 use tabled::{Tabled, Table};